Link building is not a new concept as far as SEO is concerned.

 You might want to head over to her blog to see more of her blogging relationship post.

 I personally find tools link BuzzStream very valuable when it comes to conducting email outreach and contacting influencers, it’s not a free application, but they have a trial version that would get you going provided you’re low on budget.

-Since this article is not about buzz stream, I won’t write much about how it can be used in reaching out to influencers.
+Since this article is not about the buzz stream, I won’t write much about how it can be used in reaching out to influencers.

 However, I will share the little tips that are needed to get you going.